jwestfall69/neogeo-diag-bios/docs/tests/z80/ram_address.md

 ### RAM Address Tests
 ---

-The RAM Address tests consists of writing a incrementing byte to memory addresses then going back and re-reading to verify the bytes match up with what was written.
+The RAM address tests consists of writing a incrementing byte to RAM addresses then going back and re-reading to verify the bytes match up with what was written.
 Because there are only 256 possible values of a byte, the test is broken up to into 2.

-1. Memory locations 0xf800 to 0xf8ff (address lines 0 to 7), writing an
+1. RAM locations 0xf800 to 0xf8ff (address lines a0 to a7), writing an
 incrementing byte at each memory location.
-2. Memory locations 0xf800 to 0xffff (address lines 8 to 10), writing an
+2. RAM locations 0xf800 to 0xffff (address lines a8 to a10), writing an
-incrementing bytes for every 256 bytes of ram.
+incrementing byte for every 256 bytes of ram.

 If one of these fail it will result in one of the following errors: